TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 **Importing Libraries**

-  - Importing Pandas, Matplotlib and Seaborn Libraries
+  - Importing Pandas, Matplotlib and Seaborn libraries

 **Reading CSV File**

-  - Reading CSV File by using pd.read_csv() function
+  - Reading csv file by using pd.read_csv() function

 **Overview of the Dataset**

-  - Information about shape and size of the Dataset
+  - Information about shape and size of the dataset

-  - Columns present in the Dataset
+  - Columns present in the dataset

-  - Info about the Dataset
+  - Info about the dataset

 **Handling Null values in the Dataset**

-  - Filling the Null values with most frequent category in the Columns
+  - Filling the null values with most frequent category in the columns

 **Changing DataType of Columns**

-  - Modifying the DataType of date_added column to Pandas DateTime Format
+  - Modifying the datatype of date_added column to pandas datetime format

 **Utilizing existing information to create new Columns**

-  - Extracting Year, Month and Dates from date_added Column
+  - Extracting Year, Month and Dates from date_added column

-  - Splitting listed_in column and selecting first value as Genre
+  - Splitting listed_in column and selecting first value as genre

-  - Splitting cast column and selecting first value as Lead Actor
+  - Splitting cast column and selecting first value as lead actor

 **Splitting the Dataset**

-  - Splitting the Dataset based on type of Content, i.e TV Shows and Movies
+  - Splitting the dataset based on type of content, i.e TV Shows and Movies

 **Statistical Analysis**

   - No. of TV Shows and Movies available on Netflix

-  - No. of shows in each Rating Category
+  - No. of shows in each rating category

-  - No. of shows released each Year, etc.
+  - No. of shows released each year, etc.

 **Data Visualization**